 Do we gain or lose an hour of sleep?

-The ending of daylight savings means the clocks need to be set back one hour.
-Since the time will “fall back” we’ll gain 1-hour of sleep this fall.
-This also means there will be more light in the morning, and it will get dark earlier.
+The beginning of daylight savings means the clocks need to be set forward one hour.
+Since the time will “move forward” we’ll lose 1-hour of sleep this weekend.
+This also means there will be less light in the morning until late April, but the days will be longer.

 How to adjust my clock for daylight savings

 Most clocks will adjust automatically, but appliances usually need the time reset.
-Since the time is moving back 1-hour, simply reset your clocks an hour back in time.
-This means 8 AM becomes 7 AM, 12 PM becomes 11 AM, etc. You can also check the time on your phone and adjust the clocks accordingly.
+Since the time is moving forward 1-hour, simply reset your clocks an hour ahead in time.
+This means 8 AM becomes 9 AM, 12 PM becomes 1 pM, etc. You can also check the time on your phone and adjust the clocks accordingly.

 Sunshine Protection Act